Letters on the Transformation to Competitive Integrated Employment Act (TCIEA)

 Dear Chairs Sanders and Foxx, Ranking Members Cassidy and Scott, and Members of Congress,

-We, the one hundred (100) undersigned organizations, stand united in our support for the bipartisan “Transformation to Competitive Integrated Employment Act” (S. 533 / H.R.1263).
+We, the one hundred and twenty-eight (128) undersigned organizations, stand united in our support for the bipartisan “Transformation to Competitive Integrated Employment Act” (S. 533 / H.R.1263).
 Broad consensus for TCIEA exists among this letter’s varied signatories, representing the interests of disabled people, businesses, employers, state agencies, providers, and families.
 It is our shared position that there is dignity in work, and that all disabled workers deserve fair pay in integrated employment settings.
 We strongly urge you to pass TCIEA during the 118th Congress.

 TCIEA is the rare kind of legislation that is a win-win-win-win for legislators, state providers, businesses, and disabled people because it would enable employers to provide good, cost-effective jobs for disabled people, thereby increasing disabled peoples’ participation in the workforce and financial independence.
 Disabled people want to work.
 TCIEA will help that goal come to fruition because it provides the grants and technical assistance necessary to both advance opportunities for competitive integrated employment (CIE), as well as to gradually sunset the Section 14(c) program over five years in the Senate bill and four years in the House Bill.
 The process outlined in this legislation will not harm businesses and state agencies, but as a matter of fact, will help them.